fluentverification/usu_importance_sampling/README.md

 # Dependencies and Build Instructions

-## Cygwin

-* Java Open-JDK 13 -- Download from [http://jdk.java.net/java-se-ri/13]
-* Development package group, specifically:
+Dependencies:

+- Install the following packages:
+    - openjdk-13-jdk
-     - gcc (tested with gcc-11.2.0)
+    - gcc
+    - g++
-     - git (tested with 2.33.0)
+    - git
-     - gnu make (tested with 2.33.0)
+    - make
-* PRISM v4.6 source distribution -- downloaded automatically by the Makefile
-* PRISM-API v4.6 -- dowloaded automatically by the Makefile
+- Clone this repository and run `./bin/initPrism.sh` to install Prism from source

 Build instructions:

-1. Install jdk-13, gcc, git, and make.
-2. Set JAVA_DIR environment variable to location of jdk-13
-3. Clone this repository and run `make`
+1. Run `./gradlew build`
+2. Simulations can now by run using `./bin/run.sh` from the repository root directory